Skip to content

 png

-As many other real world problems, this task may be cast into a combinatorial optimization problem.
-In this demo, we will show how the Quantum Approximate Optimization Algorithm [2] can be employed on the Classiq platform to solve the Travelling Salesperson Problem.
+As with many real world problems, this task can be cast as a combinatorial optimization problem.
+This demo shows how to employ the Quantum Approximate Optimization Algorithm [2] on the Classiq platform to solve the Travelling Salesperson Problem.

-The constrained optimization problem is thus defined as follows:
+The constrained optimization problem is defined as follows:

-(note that the inner sum over \(p\) is simply an indicator for whether we go from city \(i\) to city \(j\))
+(Note that the inner sum over \(p\) is simply an indicator for whether to go from city \(i\) to city \(j\).)

 • each point is visited once - \(\begin{aligned} \forall i, \hspace{0.2cm} \Sigma_p x_{i, p} = 1\\ \end{aligned}\)